 We are pleased you are interested in attending the University of Alabama School of Medicine.
-Visit our step-by-step guide to assess your competitiveness for medical school and submit your AMCAS application.

 All applicants are encouraged to review the Guidelines for the Admissions Process, UASOM Student Code of Professional Conduct, UASOM Technical Standards and Interview Information.

 All invitations have been sent to select applicants verified by AMCAS who are U.S. Citizens or Permanent Residents to complete our Secondary Application.
 Applicants are encouraged to complete the Secondary Application within two weeks of receiving the request.
 The deadline for the Secondary Application was November 15.

 It is strongly recommended for in state applicants to request electronic feedback about how to strengthen their application beginning in May.
 To request email feedback, please email email@example.com.

 Due to limited resources, unfortunately, feedback is not available to out of state applicants.

 Re-applicants are evaluated in great part on how they address the identified areas for improvement.
 We encourage all 2017 re-applicants to send updates, both academic and non-academic, in January 2017.

 If you are planning on taking the MCAT in August or September, please complete your entire application and place on MCAT Hold.
 You will then need to email us (firstname.lastname@example.org) to notify our office that you are waiting on your score.
 Once you receive your score, please log in to the Secondary Application website and submit or withdraw your application.
 Applications cannot be moved forward without submitting.